Skip to content

 http://localhost:5601/app/management/data/snapshot_restore/policies

-2. Click the arrow on the right in the line with the snapshot policy set up.
+2. In the line with the snapshot policy set up, click the arrow on the right.
 Its tooltip shows run now.

 http://localhost:5601/app/management/data/snapshot_restore/snapshots

-You will find the newly created snapshot in the list.
+You will find newly created snapshot in the left column of the list.

-The information about the snapshot is displayed on the right, and the list of saved indices underneath.
+You will finde information about the snapshot displayed on the right, and the list of saved indices below.

 Target system: Complete Recovery from a Full Backup